pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Partial Evolutionary Tensor Neural Networks

-Noting that in the numerical solution of the ordinary differential equation \eqref{3.2.3}, the iterative computation unfolds across a series of discrete temporal intervals.
+We want to note that in numerically solving the ODE system \eqref{3.2.3}, the iterative computation unfolds across a series of discrete temporal intervals.
 Within each interval, we can partition the parameter $\theta$ into time-dependent $\hat{\theta}$ and time-independent $\tilde{\theta}$.
-Therefore we present the corresponding Algorithm \ref{algorithm2}.
-It is noteworthy to mention that Algorithm \ref{algorithm1} may be regarded as a particular instantiation of Algorithm \ref{algorithm2}, characterized by the constancy of parameters across successive time steps.
+Therefore, we present the corresponding Algorithm \ref{algorithm2}.
+We will examine the performance of these two algorithms and compare them with baseline methods in Section~\ref{sec:compare}.
+It is noteworthy that Algorithm \ref{algorithm1} may be regarded as a particular instantiation of Algorithm~\ref{algorithm2}, characterized by the constancy of parameters across successive time steps.
+In general, such a characterization relies on prior knowledge of the PDE system, which may not be available.
+We close the section with the following remarks.

-\begin{rem} It is widely acknowledged the DNNs exhibit inherent parameter redundancy.
+\begin{remark} It is widely acknowledged that DNNs exhibit inherent parameter redundancy.
 The redundancy not only bolsters robustness but also enables us to attain results that match or surpass those of full updates through updating partial parameters, either randomly or with careful selection.
-However, constantly updating a fixed subset of parameters (Algorithm \ref{algorithm1}) might result in numerical instability which could, in turn, degrade the network's predictive capability over an extended period, which is demonstrated by the numerical experiments.
-In this paper, we thus predominantly employ the strategy delineated in Algorithm \ref{algorithm2}. \end{rem}
+However, considering that different parameters indeed play distinct roles within the neural network, manually specifying sampling criteria can still provide us with additional benefits, such as enhancing the algorithm's stability over extended periods. { In general, the optimal partition of parameter into time-dependent and time-independent is hard to achieve and case-by-case.
+We test several strategies in Section~\ref{sec:num}.} \end{remark}